-Credit risk is when a lender lends money to a borrower but will not be paid back.
+Credit risk is when a lender lends money to a borrower but may not be paid back.

 Loans are extended to borrowers based on the business or the individual’s ability to service future payment obligations (of principal and interest).

-Lenders go to great lengths to understand a borrower’s financial health and quantify the risk that a borrower may trigger an event of default in the future.
+Lenders go to great lengths to understand a borrower’s financial health and to quantify the risk that the borrower may trigger an event of default in the future.

 Credit risk is a specific financial risk borne by lenders when they extend credit to a borrower.

 Lenders seek to manage credit risk by designing measurement tools to quantify the risk of default, then by employing mitigation strategies to minimize loan loss in the event a default does occur.

 The 5 Cs of Credit is a helpful framework to better understand credit risk and credit analysis.